-This article describes the process of configuring a CNAME setup at Cloudflare.
+This article describes the purpose, benefits, and limitations of enabling a CNAME setup for a Cloudflare domain.

-- Upgrade the domain to a Business plan or higher as needed
+2. Upgrade the domain to a Business plan or higher as needed.

 Cloudflare's Universal SSL certificate will be deployed once a domain is activated on the CNAME setup and proper Domain Control Validation (DCV) records have been added to authoritative DNS:

 - Fetch DCV records from the Cloudflare API or via the Cloudflare dashboard:

 Once a CNAME setup is enabled, DNS records must be updated in both Cloudflare's DNS app and your authoritative DNS: